How to choose an HSA, FSA or HRA for your employees

 - More control over your health care costs

-- Tax savings—money that goes in and out of these accounts is either tax exempt or tax deductible
+- Potential tax savings—money that goes in and out of these accounts can be tax exempt or tax deductible

 - Lower health care costs—consumer-directed health insurance plans are usually less expensive